elisehjohnson04/BIOL3070--Johnson-/Warm-up-mosquitoes-EliseJohnson.md

 ## Questions

-Which bird species acts as an amplifying host of WNV in Salt Lake City?
+We would like to know which bird species acts as an amplifying host of WNV in Salt Lake City.

 ## Hypothesis

-House finches are acting as important amplifying hosts of WNV in Salt Lake City.
+Our hypothesis is that house finches are acting as important amplifying hosts of WNV in Salt Lake City.

 ## Prediction